backstage/backstage/plugins/catalog-backend/api-report.md

   refreshService?: RefreshService;
 }

-// Warning: (ae-missing-release-tag) "runPeriodically" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public @deprecated
 export function runPeriodically(fn: () => any, delayMs: number): () => void;

-// Warning: (ae-missing-release-tag) "StaticLocationProcessor" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public @deprecated (undocumented) export class StaticLocationProcessor implements StaticLocationProcessor {
   constructor(staticLocations: LocationSpec[]);